 Only prescribed medication will be administered on a regular basis.
 Antibiotics and antihistamine preparations do not usually need to be taken during the school day.
-Antibiotics can usually be given before School and immediately on return home without compromising the consistent high level of medication in the blood stream.
-Parents are requested to ask their doctor to consider the school day and prescribe accordingly when possible (i.e. an antibiotic day is 24 hours therefore three times daily is eight hourly).
+Antibiotics can usually be given before School and immediately on return home without minimising their effect.
+Parents are requested to ask their doctor to consider the school day and prescribe accordingly when possible (i.e. an antibiotic day is 24 hours, therefore three times daily is eight hourly).
 Antihistamines are most effective when taken as a once-a-day dose in the morning.

-If any medication is necessary, it will be administered by the School Nurse or her deputy in The Welfare Centre.
-The medicines should be delivered to The Welfare Centre on the main school site in a plastic box labelled with the pupils' details and the appropriate documentation including a completed and signed medicines consent form.
+If any medication is necessary, it will be administered by designated staff in the Girls' Prep School under the guidance of the school Nurse.
+The medicines should be given to the Front Desk on arrival in School.
+Medication must be in the original packaging with the pharmacy label clearly visible.
+This should be placed in a plastic box with your child's name clearly written, along with a completed and signed medicines consent form.
+Medication will need to be collected at the end of each day, and returned the following morning.
 Surbiton High School Staff are not permitted to administer either regular or occasional medication without specific authorisation from the School Nurse.
 Please be aware that there is no legal or contractual obligation on teaching or administration staff to either administer medication or supervise a pupil taking it.